Yuanyuan-Shi/PowerOutagePredictor/README.md

 Workflow and images pertaining to design considerations.

 ### PowerOutagePredictor
 The meat (or tofu if you are vegetarian) of this project.
 Contains all the python packages and modules of machine learning methods to predict power outages.
+It contains examples of usage too.